MBerry97/url-shortener/README.md

 ### The challenge

-Build & deploy my own version as close to the designs as possible whilst fulfilling the following user journeys.
+Build & deploy my own version as close to the designs as possible whilst fulfilling the following user stories.

 Users should be able to: